 Ian Robertson - Chief Irrigator / Backyard Mechanic

 Ian Robertson is a graduate of Pittsburg State University with a B.S. in Field Biology.
 He has taken several classes on applicable conservative irrigation practices and he personifies Gardenwerks’ commitment to the necessity of wise water practices as individuals and as a community.
-He has been working with flora and fauna for over 12 years but can talk to you about anything from Hudsons to hound dogs.
+He has been working with flora and fauna for what seems like a lifetime but can talk to you about anything from Hudsons to hound dogs.
 The government used to pay him to wrestle and wrangle elk in Idaho; skills he now applies to rearing his two young sons.
 Maybe those boys are the reason he finds relaxation in a mosh pit when he can find one or why he smiles while running a jackhammer.

 Mr. VanHorn is the second employee at Gardenwerks with a degree from the University of Montana School of Journalism who doubles as a landscaper.
 His degree is just the tip of his intellectual iceberg bobbing in the summer heat of a landscape season.
 Peter enjoys a miser’s commute on a bicycle or his sport motorcycle while reflecting on his youth as a whitewater rafting guide or an executive in the campground maintenance division for the park service.
 He is a competent motorcycle mechanic with a deep or perhaps obscure knowledge of foreign cars.
 He grows hair at an accelerated rate and has a contempt for humanities’ gluttonous and wasteful ways.
 He is an epic Nordic skier who spends his winters grooming the trails at Macdonald pass.
 He embodies efficiency and we are glad to have him back for another year of hard work and laughs.